Connecting Using Transports

 <body-to-parameter-map-transformer> in the HTTP transport and other specific elements like the various filename parsers for the File transport.

 The heart of a transport is the connector.
 The connector maintains the configuration and state for the transport.
-When receiving messages, a connector uses a message receiver, which reads the data, packages it as a message, and passes it to the first message processor in a flow or the service component’s inbound router.
-When sending messages, the connector uses a message dispatcher, which receives the messages and routing instructions from the previous Message Processor in a flow or a service component’s outbound router and sends the message to the next endpoint or external service.
+When receiving messages, a connector uses a message receiver, which reads the data, packages it as a message, and passes it to the first message processor in a flow.
+When sending messages, the connector uses a message dispatcher, which receives the messages and routing instructions from the previous Message Processor in a flow and sends the message to the next endpoint or external service.

 Transports are configured via endpoints in Mule.
-See Configuring Endpoints for an explanation on how this is done.
+See Endpoint Configuration Reference for an explanation on how this is done.

 A list of available transports and the reference topic including example configuration for each specific transport bundled with Mule can be found in the Transport Configuration Reference.